 Urbana, Illinois Nursing Home Abuse Lawyers

-If you, or a loved one, have suffered abuse, neglect or mistreatment while residing at Clark Lindsey Village, or any other Illinois nursing facility, Rosenfeld Injury Lawyers can take immediate steps to stop the abuse now.
+If you, or a loved one, have suffered abuse, neglect or mistreatment while residing at Clark Lindsey Village, or any other Illinois nursing facility, Rosenfeld Injury Lawyers LLC can take immediate steps to stop the abuse now.
 Our team of dedicated Urbana, Illinois nursing home abuse attorneys can also work on your behalf to seek the financial compensation you deserve.

 Contact our law offices today by calling (888) 424-5757 to schedule your free, no obligation for case evaluation.
 All cases involving nursing home neglect are handled on contingency, meaning no upfront fees or retainers are required.